 Product Gym: How do you decide what questions to ask?

 Justin Belmont: We have a rotating list of standard questions that we use to kick things off, then we go deeper depending on their responses, finding opportunities to ask more questions to get to the depth of understanding.

-Product Gym: How do you overcome challenges or times you would get stuck on a roadmap?
+Product Gym: The times you have gotten stuck on a roadmap, how have you overcome that challenge?
 Do you ever question if the route you’re taking is the right direction towards the larger goal?

 Justin Belmont: Sure.
 We are consistently aligning the work back to the goals of the business.
 At least quarterly we set our OKRs (Objectives & Key Results), so that’s a good time to do a more thorough check-in… but part of the role as a Product Manager is to consistently ensure that the things in the backlog are of the highest value to the company.

 About Justin Belmont:

 Justin is a technology product leader with a demonstrated history of guiding agile teams at scale.
 His experience includes raising multimillion-dollar funding and selling a company.
 Prior to his current role as Senior Product Manager at Spotify, Justin was Senior Product Manager at Zocdoc.